Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Aggregated Relational Data

 \paragraph{Nonrandom mixing} While sociologists' definitions of ``social structure'' vary and are often quite nuanced, one particular definition is useful for the statistical modeling of ARD: ``social structure is the difference in affiliation patterns from what would be observed if people formed friendships entirely randomly'' \citep{blau_1974}.
 Under this definition, quantifying differences in the likelihood of knowing different subpopulations, and how those may vary across different types of individuals (e.g., as a function of basic demographics like gender or age), is of critical scientific interest in the study of social relationships.
-This concept is especially easy to study within so-called overdispersed models, where we explicitly allow the likelihood of ties between an individual and a subpopulation to vary.

-This is closely related to the ``barrier effects'' problem that has been identified for scale-up estimators, which leverage ARD to estimate the size of hard-to-reach populations, such as the unhoused or people who misuse drugs \citep{killworth_et_al_2006}.
+This concept is especially easy to study within so-called overdispersed models, where we explicitly allow the likelihood of ties between an individual and a subpopulation to vary, {and having this additional flexibility is common in most advanced ARD models.} This is closely related to the ``barrier effects'' problem that has been identified for scale-up estimators, which leverage ARD to estimate the size of hard-to-reach populations, such as the unhoused or people who misuse drugs \citep{killworth_et_al_2006}.
 Barrier effects, also called nonrandom mixing, are said to occur ``whenever some individuals systematically know more (or fewer) members of a specific subpopulation than would be expected under random mixing'' \citep{mccormick_how_2010}.

-In Section \ref{sec:checking}, we consider two models which account for nonrandom mixing and demonstrate how model fit metrics can help evaluate whether an ARD model that accounts for nonrandom mixing provides a better explanation of the data under study.
+In Section \ref{sec:checking}, we consider two models which account for nonrandom mixing and demonstrate how model fit metrics can help evaluate whether an ARD model that {captures such} mixing provides a better explanation of the data under study. {Being able to identify this for a given problem is an important tool.} In Figure \ref{fig:model_diagram} and Section \ref{mod-more}, we delineate four increasingly complex model structures that reflect nonrandom mixing.
+Degree estimation and subpopulation recovery can be compared across these models to determine which version of nonrandom mixing structure provides the best model fit.
+As is typical in the Bayesian workflow \citep{gelman2020bayesian}, we may begin with a simpler model and continue iteratively adjusting and expanding the model to incorporate more complex structures as dictated by evidence for lack of fit.